Mikkomario/Utopia-Scala/Vault-Coder/README.md

       - **SDescriptionLinkFactory.scala** - An object that contains description link factories for described classes
       - **P**
         - **XFactory.scala** - A factory object used for reading models from database
+          - These are also generated for various class combinations
     - model
       - **SDescriptionLinkModel.scala** - An object that contains description link model factories for described classes
       - **P**